 On January 31, 2017, Motobu was selected as one of all 6 Japanese ports to receive private funding for structural upgrades of their cruise terminal facilities.

 - The project aimed to attract more cruise ships and to increase the number of visiting international passengers.
-The other ports in that list are Yokohama, Shimizu, Sasebo, Yatsushiro-Kumamoto and Miyakojima.
+The other ports in that list were Yokohama, Shimizu, Sasebo, Yatsushiro-Kumamoto City and Miyakojima.

 - The companies involved in the port building project are NYK Cruises (subsidiary of the Japanese cargo shipping corporation Nippon Yusen Kaisha / NYK Line) and RCCL (Royal Caribbean Cruises Ltd).